planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 ### Check Modifiers

-These are Bonuses (+D) or Penalties (-D) to a dice pool.
-For example, +2D means add two dice, and -2D means take two away.
-Die bonuses and penalties typically stick with the character regardless of the situation.
-Players can expect +1D to +3D for proper tools or strategy, and do not suffer penalties aside from their wounds.
+A Character may have Bonuses or penalties (+D or -D) to their pools.
+For example, +2D means add two dice and -2D means subtract two.
+Bonuses stem from advantages like equipment or good ideas, while penalties come from disadvantages like injury or encumbrance.
+Do not stack modifiers, only count the largest bonus and/or penalty.

 Modifiers can also apply to the Difficulty of a Check.
-Raising or lowering Difficulty tends to reflect the situation instead of the character.
-Difficulty tweaking is mostly a tool for the Guide.
-For example, rain-slicked streets may raise the Difficulty of a foot chase, and partial cover adds to POISE versus most attacks.
+Raising or lowering Difficulty (+/- Difficulty) usually reflects the situation instead of the character.
+For example, rain-slicked streets may raise the Difficulty of a foot chase, and a shield adds to POISE Difficulty versus attacks.

-Don’t let too many fiddly little modifiers bog down your scene.
-If things get out of hand, consider only the largest bonus and penalty.
-The table must use restraint to avoid overdoing it with modifiers.
+{: .highlight }
+>- Bonuses and penalties add or subtract dice from Checks.
+>- Difficulty or Defense Modifiers change Difficulty of the task.

 ### Twists

-If you fail a Check but have Edge, you may call for a ***Twist***.
-This is a sort of "devil's bargain" that lets you re-roll all the Edge dice in exchange for a dramatic consequence.
-Tally up the new Score and Edge from the new results.
+These give a chance to turn a failure into a messy success.
+If you fail a Check but have Edge, you may call upon the table for a Twist.
+After the Guide or another Player proposes a suitable Twist, re-roll all Edge dice.
+Tally up the new Score and Edge.
 For example, a player Checks 5 dice against a Difficulty of 3.
-They come up [**1**, 4, 4, 5, 6]: Failure!
-They call for a Twist, keeping their Score of 1 and rolling the four Edge dice again.
-They get [**1,3**,5,5] and combine it with their old Score of 1 for [**1, 1, 3**, 5, 5].
-The result is a Score of 5 and an Edge of 2, turning it into a success!
+They come up [1, 4, 4, 5, 6]: Failure!
+They call for a Twist, keeping their Score of 1 and re-rolling the four Edge dice.
+They get [1, 3, 5, 5] and combine it with their old Score of 1 for [1, 1, 3, 5, 5].
+The result is a Score of 5 and an Edge of 2 – success!

  The default Twist is ***Delay,*** meaning you lose your next Action dealing with a complication from the current one.
-For example, a weapon gets stuck, travelers get lost, a gun jams, a runner trips, a combatant is shaken by the horrors of war, etc. Delays are default because they are easy to come up with and usually well accepted.
+For example, a weapon gets stuck, travelers get lost, a gun jams, a runner stumbles, shaken by the horrors of war, etc. Delay is the default because the effect is simple, aversive, and explanations are easy to come up with.

 Other types of Twists are ideally *immediate setbacks* that apply *regardless of success or failure* and *derive from the fiction*.
-For example, losing a weapon, breaking gear, harming a relationship, inflicting collateral damage, blurting out something incriminating, etc. That said, it can also be fun to propose a more benign Twist to move the story forward.
-Perhaps they remember a current foe from their backstory or accidentally took the wrong suitcase!
+For example, losing a weapon, breaking gear, harming a relationship, inflicting collateral damage, blurting out something incriminating, etc. These should be directly connected to the action triggering the twist – not unrelated coincidences, however unfortunate.

-Anyone can help come up with a creative Twist.
-If the Guide *or* Player does not like it, they can always fall back to Delay.
-This is a safety valve that settles the matter so play can continue.
-The Player can also just call off the Twist and accept failure as the gift it is.
+The Guide and *other* Players come up with the creative Twist, not the Player making the Check.
+If the acting Player (or the Guide!) does not like it, they can always fall back to Delay.
+This is a safety valve to settle the matter so play can continue.
+The Player can also just call off the Twist entirely and accept failure as the gift it is.

 {: .highlight }
->- On a failure, you may call for a Twist and then reroll Edge dice.
+>- On a failure, you may call for a Twist if you have Edge.
->- The default Twist is Delay; losing your next Action.
->- Other Twists are encouraged but subject to approval.
+>- Ask the table for a suitable complication then reroll Edge dice.
+>- Use the new, partially rerolled result but suffer the Twist.

 <center>
 <strong>TWIST SEEDS</strong>